 The Short List:

 - Cost: The cost is $4.25/lb hanging weight plus butcher costs (about $1.00/lb).

-- Butcher Info: Cut sheets are due by December 15.
+- Butcher Info: Cut sheets due 1 week prior to processing

 - Reservations: To reserve your side, email email@example.com.
 We will send you an invoice for the deposit of $200.
 The rest of the payment is due at pick up.

 For more information on purchasing a side of beef, check out Iowa State’s Beef and Pork Whole Animal Buying Guide.

 Below is more information on the bulleted list above.
 Please contact us if you have any additional questions!